Screen Mirroring a Phone, iPad or Laptop to TV: How to Push Your Phone to the Big Screen

-In 2020, practically everyone has a screen in their pockets at all times, but if you’re in the comfort of your own home, you don’t want to be limited to looking at photos and videos on your phone’s relatively small display.
+In 2020, practically everyone has a screen in their pockets at all times, but if you are in the comfort of your own home, you do not want to be limited to looking at photos and videos on your phone’s relatively small display.
 Screen mirroring is the perfect answer to this.
 Your TV is likely 32in or larger and 1080p, so perfect for displaying content on.
 The good news is that there are plenty of different ways you can mirror your screen to any modern TV.

 This article explains how you can mirror your phone, tablet, or PC screen to your TV using a number of different methods including an HDMI cable, Chromecast, Airplay, or Miracast.